 Mass Audubon camps do not provide 1:1 support; however, we do welcome 1:1 aides with children when they are provided by the family.
 Aides must follow Mass Audubon's Child Protection Standards, including obtaining a CORI/SORI, background check and completed health form including immunizations prior participating in our program.
 More information and training might be required prior to the Aide starting within the program.
-If your child requires an aide in school, please contact the camp director as soon as possible to discuss how we can best support your child.
+If your child requires an aide in school, please contact the camp director to discuss how we can best support your child.
+Family members are not permitted to be aides.